What is wine made of?

 - Vegetable plaques

-Your best bet is to go to your local organic or health food store to find vegan wine.
-Look out for organic winemakers or check the label of the wine.
+Your best bet is to visit your local organic or health food store to find vegan wine.
+Look out for organic winemakers or check the wine label.

 An extensive list of vegan wines is available at Barnivore.com.